Hindi in Bihar: Struggle between languages

-Maithili has been the only one among the Bihari languages, which has been trying to constantly deny superimposition of Hindi over its identity.
-The other two (Bhojpuri and Magahi) have given up their claims and have resigned to accept the status of dialects of Hindi.
 Maithili was officially recognised by the government of India in 2003, after an active movement led by Maithili speakers.
+Proponents have called Bhojpuri, Magahi, Angika and Bajjika to receive the same status.

 Statistics

 The number of speakers of Bihari languages are difficult to indicate because of unreliable sources.
 In the urban region most educated speakers of the language name Hindi as their language because this is what they speak at home and use in formal contexts.
 The uneducated and the rural population of the region return Hindi as their language.